 Meanwhile, since 2019, Canyon has provided a list of models approved for use on turbo trainers – as well as those models that are explicitly not compatible with specific turbo trainers.

 The brand has also issued guidelines for trainer use.
-For example, only non-motorised models are approved for use and Canyon bikes with thru-axles are only approved for use with direct-drive trainers.
+For example, its electric bikes are not approved for use and Canyon bikes with thru-axles are only approved for use with direct-drive trainers.

 The bottom line, however, is to check any brand guidelines and your warranty before you clamp your £10,000 bike to your trainer for a flat-out interval training session.